meowzika/PixelBeep/README.md

-This program iterates over the image's pixels and plays a frequency according to the color.
+This program iterates over the image's pixels and plays a frequency corresponding to the color.